UCLA beats Northwestern 68-63 to advance to Sweet 16

 The key moment came in the final two minutes when Adem Bona blocked a drive by Audige, sending UCLA out in transition.
 David Singleton hit the 3-pointer that put the Bruins up 62-56 with 1:50 to play.

-UCLA controlled the game early, contesting nearly every shot and neutralizing Northwestern's high-scoring backcourt of Buie and Audige.
+UCLA controlled the game early and built the big lead by neutralizing Northwestern’s high-scoring backcourt of Buie and Audige and getting Jaquez out in transition.

-Jaquez fueled a 12-2 run midway through the half to build up an 11-point lead, getting a steal and dunk followed by another dunk in transition following a blocked shot by Kenneth Nwuba.

 Buie finally made his first basket of the game with a drive just before the buzzer to cut UCLA’s lead to 35-25 at the break.

-Audige got going in the second half with 14 points in the first eight minutes after being held scoreless before the break.
+Audige got going in the second half with 14 points in the first eight minutes.
 The Wildcats tied it at 45 when Buie was credited with a basket on a goaltending call midway through the half.

 BIG PICTURE